syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Lane.md

 # Lanes in WPF Diagram(SfDiagram)

-[Lane](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel.html) is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.
+A [Lane](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel.html) is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.

 The number of lanes can be added to swimlane and rendered in the diagram.
 The lanes are automatically stacked inside swimlane based on the order they are added.

 ## Create an empty lane

-* We can create the [Lane]((https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel.html)) and add into [Lanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Lanes.html) collection of the Swimlane.
+* You can create the [Lane]((https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel.html)) and add into the [Lanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Lanes.html) collection of the Swimlane.

->Note: For Horizontal Swimlane, we must set the UnitHeight of the Lane.
-For Vertical Swimlane, we must set UnitWidth of the Lane.
+>Note: For the Horizontal Swimlane, you must set the UnitHeight of the Lane.
+For the Vertical Swimlane, you must set UnitWidth of the Lane.

-The following code example illustrates how to define a swimlane with lane.
+The following code example explains how to define a swimlane with lane.

 {% tabs %}
 {% highlight xaml %}